AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 4. Given the following Python code, what will be the output and why?

-Martina : When we call the method modify_list, it will modify items list by appendin the string "new" to it.
-Because it referes to same object it now becomes ["original","new"].
+Martina : When we call the method modify_list, it will modify items list by appending the string "new" to it.
+Because it references to same object it now becomes ["original","new"].
 The new list inside the method does not affect original list as it changes local reference to a new list object but original stays the same.

    ```python
    def modify_list(list_):